Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_without_FAS.md

 If the command `ilorest` is available, use the following command for each NCN to be updated.
 If that command is not available, follow the procedure Using the iLO GUI.

-Do the following command for each NCN needing update:
+1. Do the following for each NCN needing update:

     ```bash
     ncn-m001# ilorest flashfwpkg filename.fwpkg --url ipaddressOfNCN -u root -p passwd
     ```

     > After updating System ROM (BIOS), NCN will need to be rebooted.
-Follow the [Reboot NCNs](../node_management/Reboot_NCNs.md) procedure to reboot `ncn-m001`.
+Follow the [Reboot NCNs](../node_management/Reboot_NCNs.md) procedure to reboot NCNs.

 ## Using the iLO GUI